SteveDoyle2/pyNastran/docs/html_docs/quick_start/installation.rst

 .. image:: clone.png

 Enter the above information.
-If desired, click the branch box and and enter a branch name.
+If desired, click the branch box and and enter a branch name and click ``OK``.
-Then click ``OK`` to clone the dev version.

 Cloning pyNastran Using Command Line